loopwerk/loopwerk.io/content/articles/2025-07-18-django-i18n-date-formats.md

 <mark>LOCALE_PATHS = [BASE_DIR / "locale"]</mark>
 ```

 You'll notice we switched `LANGUAGE_CODE` from `en-us` to `en`.
 This is very important!
 Django treats `en-us` as its special, hardcoded default and doesn't look for a translation file for it.
-By switching to the more generic `en`, we're telling Django, "Hey, this is a custom language setup, please look for a translation file.”
+By switching to the more generic `en`, we're telling Django, "Hey, this is a custom language setup, please look for a translation file."

 The beauty is that any strings we don't override in our `en` file will automatically fall back to the built-in `en-us` defaults, so we get the best of both worlds.